XeraPlugins/LeeesBungeeQueue/README.md

 Waterfall / Bungeecord config.yml ->

-please note only use the plugin with main or auth in priorities if you have alwaysqueue in the lbq config set to false otherwise make the only server in priorities is the queue server EXAMPLE PREMIUM SERVERS:
+please note NEVER use the plugin with main or auth in priorities make the only server in priorities is the queue server
-priorities:
-  - Main

-EXAMPLE CRACKED SERVERS:
- priorities:
-  - auth

- If you have alwaysqueue set to true in the lbq config which it is set to by default then make sure you have this set like this
+EXAMPLE:
  priorities:
  - queue